First let's start with some coffee bean basics. There are some facts you should know, so grab a cup of coffee, sit down, and read on, my friend.

 FACT: The amount of caffeine in a single roasted Arabica bean is about six milligrams.
 A roasted Robusta bean has 10 milligrams.

-FACT: Contrary to popular belief- that light roasts contain more caffeine than dark – caffeine levels remain stable through the roasting process, in other words coffee beans contain a certain amount of caffeine and short of roasting them to charcoal -the caffeine level does not change with level of roasting.1
+FACT: Contrary to popular belief- that light roasts contain more caffeine than dark – caffeine levels remain stable through the roasting process, in other words coffee beans contain a certain amount of caffeine and that level of caffeine does not change with level of roasting.1

 Maybe you love coffee for the morning pep in your step, but perhaps, you are like me and need to avoid caffeine.
 Let's talk about removing that caffeine or better known as the decaffeination process.
 There are some facts you should know.